 WPI 10% threshold in NSW CTP claims

-This page explains what the threshold means, how WPI is assessed, and where disputes usually go wrong in real files.
+This page explains what the threshold means, how WPI is assessed, which evidence usually matters, and what to do after a below-threshold insurer position.
 It is general information, not legal advice.

-In practical terms, the threshold is used to separate less serious injury claims from more serious claims where the scheme permits a damages pathway.
-The threshold is not the only issue — liability, causation, and evidence still matter.
+In practical terms, the threshold is used to separate less serious injury claims from more serious claims where the scheme may permit a damages pathway.
+The threshold is not the only issue.
+Liability, causation, evidence quality, assessment timing, and procedural steps still matter.

 How WPI fits into the scheme

-WPI is assessed using prescribed guidelines.
-The method differs for different injuries (for example spine, upper limb, lower limb, psychiatric injury).
+WPI is assessed using prescribed impairment guidelines and NSW CTP scheme rules.
+The method differs for different injuries, including spine, upper limb, lower limb, psychiatric injury, brain injury, scarring, and other body systems.
 Technical errors and evidence gaps are common reasons for dispute.

 Read: WPI assessment explained.